Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 KIDOZ SDK - Getting Started
 =================================
 You can read more about the KIDOZ SDK on [KIDOZ SDK](https://github.com/Kidoz-SDK/Documentation/wiki)

-1. Copy `KidozSdkAir.ane` android extension file from the sample application to your project.
-2. Include the `KidozSdkAir.ane  (KIDOZ SDK)` library inside your project
-3. Initalize the `SdkController`
-4. Open the `Feed View` programmatically, add the `KIDOZ Feed Button` or `KIDOZ Panel/Family View` to your `Main Activity`

 ####Include the library